 Near to the centre of Worthing, the cemetery is an often-overlooked window into the past.

-Friends of Heene Cemetery carry out conservation and heritage work on this WSCC site of conservation importance.
+The Friends of Heene Cemetery carry out conservation and heritage work on this Sussex Local Wildlife Site.
 Please join us on Saturdays and/or Tuesdays 2pm-4pm.Tweet